DoctorMcKay/node-globaloffensive/README.md

 ### inspectItemInfo
 - `item` - An object containing the item's data
 	- `accountid` - Seems to always be `null`
 	- `itemid` - The item's asset ID, as a string
 	- `defindex` - The item's definition index
 	- `paintindex` - The item's paint index
 	- `rarity` - The item's numeric rarity
 	- `quality` - The item's numeric quality
 	- `paintwear` - The item's paint wear percentage, as a float between 0 and 1 (frequently and incorrectly called "float value")
 	- `paintseed` - The item's paint seed
 	- `killeaterscoretype` - What kind of statistic the StatTrak version of this item tracks (may be `null` if not StatTrak)
 	- `killeatervalue` - The item's tracked statistic value (kills)
 	- `customname` - The item's custom name via a name tag, or `null` if none
 	- `stickers` - An array of objects describing the stickers applied to this item
 			- `slot` - What slot this sticker is applied to
 			- `sticker_id` - The ID of this type of sticker
 			- `wear` - Either `null` (not scratched) or a float between 0 and 1 describing how much this sticker has been scratched
 			- `scale` - Always `null`?
 			- `rotation` - Always `null`?
+			- `tint_id`
 	- `inventory` - An integer which has no use to you
 	- `origin` - The numeric origin of this item
 	- `questid` - You can ignore this
+	- `dropreason`
+	- `musicindex`
+	- `entindex`

 **v1.1.0 or later is required to use this method**